nodejitsu/jitsu/README.md

 This will create a new application, package.json, and deploy your path to [Nodejitsu](http://nodejitsu.com).
 If it's your first deployment, you'll be prompted for some information such as *subdomain* and *start script* but it's really easy and we promise it will only take a few seconds.

-If you have any issues deploying your node.js application please feel free to open up a Github support issues.
+If you have any issues deploying your node.js application please feel free to open up an issue on the [Github Issues](https://github.com/nodejitsu/jitsu/issues) section of this page.
 We'll have someone get back to you in a flash!

 ## Usage